 It’s a powerful combination that unlocks young voices, unleashes young talents and creates films that are personal, powerful and real.

 Each fall and spring, we select 14 diverse and talented teens – and 14 professional filmmakers – from across New York City for the six-month workshop.
-Taught in partnership with Urban Word NYC, The Lab challenges each student to write and develop a personal documentary story on a subject of his or her choice.
-Students learn writing, storytelling, basic camera, lighting, sound and Final Cut Pro editing as they put their ideas into action to create original short films.
-The course culminates in a gala screening to friends, family and the community.
+The Lab challenges each student to write and develop a personal documentary story on a subject of his or her choice.
+Students learn writing, storytelling, basic camera, lighting, sound and Final Cut Pro editing software as they put their ideas into action to create original short films.
+The course culminates in a graduation screening to friends, family and the community.

 Films created in The Lab have been seen by over 8 million viewers worldwide, have earned five Student Emmys and have been featured on CNN, World News Tonight and the Oprah Winfrey Show.
 Thousands of New Yorkers watch our films each week on Reel Works With Byron Hurt on NYC-Life.
 In 2008, The Lab was honored at the White House by the President’s Council on the Humanities as one of the top arts programs in the country.

 Most importantly, you must have a story you are passionate about and absolutely must tell the world!